kubernetes-sigs/external-dns/docs/faq.md

 Services exposed via `type=LoadBalancer` and for the hostnames defined in Ingress objects.
 An initial effort to support type `NodePort` was started as of May 2018 and it is in progress at the time of writing.

-### How do I specify DNS name for my Kubernetes objects?
+### How do I specify a DNS name for my Kubernetes objects?

 There are three sources of information for ExternalDNS to decide on DNS name.
 ExternalDNS will pick one in order as listed below: